jrpotter/notebook/dnd/creatures.md

 %%ANKI
 Basic
 With respect to the Prone condition, what is the *Attacks Affected* effect?
 Back: The creature has Disadvantage on attack rolls.
-Creatures attack it have Advantage if within 5 feet and otherwise have Disadvantage.
+Creatures attack it with Advantage if within 5 feet and otherwise have Disadvantage.
 Reference: Crawford, Jeremy. _Dungeons & Dragons - Player’s Handbook_.
 Wizards of the Coast LLC, 2024.
 <!--ID: 1771426430516-->
 END%%